-However, a school district "shall employ best practices and research-based strategies to minimize the need for court action . . . " Court proceedings are a "last-resort approach" and, as such, can only be initiated after the school district has created and implemented a treatment or intervention plan and the student continues to be habitually truant.
+However, a school district "shall employ best practices and research-based strategies to minimize the need for court action . . . " Court proceedings are a "last-resort approach" and, as such, can only be initiated after the school district has created and implemented an intervention plan and the student continues to be habitually truant.